Nick Usher: Las Vegas Raiders

 Usher signed with the Las Vegas Raiders in January 2020, but was waived during training camp with an injury designation on August 24, 2020.

 Montreal Alouettes

 On February 9, 2021, it was announced that Usher had signed with the Montreal Alouettes.
 In a pandemic-shortened 2021 season, Usher played in all 14 regular season games where he had 35 defensive tackles, five sacks, and one forced fumble.

 Usher signed a two-year contract extension with the Alouettes on January 24, 2022.
+For the 2022 season, he played in 13 regular season games where he had 29 defensive tackles and three sacks.
+In 2023, he started in the first five games for the Alouettes, recording five defensive tackles and a sack, before being released on July 23, 2023.

+BC Lions

+On August 15, 2023, Usher signed a practice roster agreement with the BC Lions.
+He played in four regular season games where he had one defensive tackle.
+He became a free agent upon the expiry of his contract on February 13, 2024.

+Hamilton Tiger-Cats

+On February 20, 2024, Usher signed with the Hamilton Tiger-Cats.

 Personal life

 Usher was born in Los Angeles, California, to parents Norman and Geraldine Usher.
 He has one brother and one sister.